bluestormmax/seasonly/README.md

 # Seasonly

-WIP seasonal food app built on the MERN stack.
+A seasonal food app built on the MERN stack.

 ## What Is It?